Social commerce strategies: from browsing to buying on social media

 Instagram (58%)

 Use these benchmarks to realistically assess your performance.
-If you are in the "average" zone, there is still plenty of room for growth.
+If you are in the 'average' zone, there is still significant room for growth.
 Excellent scores are achievable with the right optimizations.

 A/B testing strategies